-§ 60.50c Applicability and delegation of authority.
+§60.50c Applicability and delegation of authority.

-(a) Except as provided in paragraphs (b) through (h) of this section, the affected facility to which this subpart applies is each individual hospital/medical/infectious waste incinerator (HMIWI) for which construction is commenced after June 20, 1996 or for which modification is commenced after March 16, 1998.
+(a) Except as provided in paragraphs (b) through (h) of this section, the affected facility to which this subpart applies is each individual hospital/medical/infectious waste incinerator (HMIWI):

+(1) For which construction is commenced after June 20, 1996 but no later than December 1, 2008; or

+(2) For which modification is commenced after March 16, 1998 but no later than April 6, 2010.